 1.1 How to View SMS Backup on Google Drive?

 Even if you have backups enabled, you might want to check when the most recent backup was taken.
-Finding out what backups you can restore your texts from is also easy to do:
+Finding out what backups you can restore your text messages from is also easy to do:

 Step #1 – Install the Google Drive application on your phone and sign in to your Google account.